julianlam/feps/fep/fe34/fep-fe34.md

 Anonymous objects are not supposed to have an owner.

-Applications SHOULD use the following algorithm to determine the owner of an object:
+Applications can use the following algorithm to determine the owner of an object:

 1. Run the duck typing algorithm specified in [FEP-2277].
 2. If the type is `Link`, return error.